Search Railroad Sites For:

-The Hotel Bill was under the door so a 6:15 AM wake up call got me going.
-I returned the key to the front desk of the Holiday Inn Express, an excellent place to stay in Philly then headed back to the Market East SEPTA Station.
-I stopped at the Dunkin' Donuts along the way to the station.
-I bought a SEPTA CC Ticket and rode the R3 Elwyn Train back to 30th Street Station.
+4/18/2006 A 6:15 AM wake-up call started me off for the day.
+The hotel bill was under the door so I returned the key to the front desk of the Holiday Inn Express, an excellent place to stay in Philadelphia.
+I then headed back to the Market East SEPTA station, stopping at Dunkin' Donuts along the way.
+I bought a SEPTA Center City ticket and rode the R3 Elwyn train back to 30th Street Station.
 I sat on the bench in the Grand Hall until the flip down train board gave me my track number.

-Zoo Tower in Philadelphia controls this important junction of the Northeast Corridor and the Harrisburg Line.
+The train came to Zoo Tower in Philadelphia, which controls this important junction of the Northeast Corridor and the Harrisburg line.

 NJT Train 3823 bound for Trenton.